 The descriptor “brand name or equal” may be used in specifications as a means of defining performance or other salient requirements of a procurement.
 When the descriptor “brand name or equal” is used, the specific features of the named brand that are required must be clearly identified so that it is clear what would make a competing product an “equal.”

-Where brand name only is desired, the requestor shall justify in writing the reasons for specifying a particular brand name through the respective buyer to the director of Purchasing and Business Services.
+Where brand name only is desired, the requestor shall justify in writing the reasons for specifying a particular brand name through the respective buyer to the chief procurement officer.
 This document will be retained in the bid file.

 Energy Conservation Considerations